Pouring from an empty cup

 How do you fill your cup?
 How do you know when you need a refill?

-9 comments on “Pouring from an empty cup
+9 responses to “Pouring from an empty cup”

 Good comments Alexa, thanks for putting it into words.
 I occasionally choose to stay in bed an extra hour, rather than get going with the day, and I believe it really helps.